GoogleCloudPlatform/terraformer/README.md

 4. Save `tf` files with custom folder tree pattern.
 5. Import by resource name and type.

-Terraformer use terraform providers and built for easy to add new supported resources.
+Terraformer uses terraform providers and is designed to easily support newly added resources.
-For upgrade resources with new fields you need upgrade only terraform providers.
+To upgrade resources with new fields, all you need to do is upgrade the relevant terraform providers.
 ```
-Import current State to terraform configuration from google cloud
+Import current state to terraform configuration from google cloud

 Usage:
    import google [flags]